-An aptitude test is not a pass or fail exam.
+An employment aptitude test is not a pass or fail exam.
 Although there are right and wrong answers, a candidate cannot fail.
 Rushing through the questions or spending too long on a specific question can result in a low score.
 So, the candidate needs to answer the questions to the best of their ability.
 If there is still time left at the end of each section, we recommend the candidate takes the time to double-check their answers, especially on the more complicated questions.

 What to expect during an aptitude test?

 Aptitude tests assess a candidate's skills, abilities, and cognitive function.
 There is a whole range of aptitude tests, and the skills analysed will depend on each test.
 The tests involve a combination of maths, verbal concepts, abstract thinking, and others.

 How to prepare for an aptitude test